lllyasviel/ControlNet/README.md

 Besides, you may also want to read these amazing related works:

-[Learning Adapters to Dig out More Controllable Ability for Text-to-Image Diffusion Models](https://github.com/TencentARC/T2I-Adapter): A much smaller model to control stable diffusion!
+[T2I-Adapter: Learning Adapters to Dig out More Controllable Ability for Text-to-Image Diffusion Models](https://github.com/TencentARC/T2I-Adapter): A much smaller model to control stable diffusion!

 [ControlLoRA: A Light Neural Network To Control Stable Diffusion Spatial Information](https://github.com/HighCWu/ControlLoRA): Implement Controlnet with LORA!